mariyatom/Tic-Tac-Toe-Game/README.md

 }
 ```

 Isn't it beautiful?
 Yes; that was not a trick question.
 But we're meant to be playing _Tic Tac Toe_ here, not saying hello.
-Next we're going to look at keeping track of whose turn it is and actually putting the Xs or Os into the cells.
+Next we're going to look at keeping track of whose turn it is, and actually putting the Xs or Os into the cells.

+## keeping track of the turns

+This step isn't going to be too tricky.
+It's either going to be O's turn, or it's not.
+True or false!
+Sounds like a boolean.
+It might look something like:

+`let noughtsTurn = true`

+Now every time someone makes a move, all we need to do is toggle that variable state to keep track of the next player's turn. *Tip!
+You can toggle a boolean with this nifty hack:

+`noughtsTurn = !noughtsTurn`

+If it's true, that line will set it false, if it's false, it will set it true!
+But where is that going to happen?
+It needs to happen every time a player clicks on a cell, but _only_ if it's a valid move.
+IE, a cell that doesn't already have an X or and O in it.
+Let's dive into that now.

+## keeping track of the turns

 ## Stretch ideas